 The Shard Restaurants & Bars | Everything You Need To Know

-There are six restaurants and bars in total: Bar 31, Aqua Shard, Oblix, Hutong, TĪNG, and GŎNG, all of which boast floor to ceiling windows and a 40 mile panoramic view of the city.
-But beyond that, they’re all pretty different.
-You’ll find everything from a swanky sports bar to once-in-a-lifetime Chinese, so we’ve written you an all encompassing guide to make sure you know what you’re getting and where.
+Rising dramatically right next to the station in London Bridge, The Shard has seven restaurants and bars in total: Bar 31, Aqua Shard, Oblix, Hutong, TĪNG, GŎNG, and Sky Lounge, all of which boast floor to ceiling windows, plus 40 mile panoramic views over London.
+However, beyond that, they’re all pretty different.
+Step inside and you’ll find everything from a sports bar designed for post-work drinks to a once-in-a-lifetime Chinese restaurant, which is which is exactly why we’ve written you this all-encompassing guide to every bar & restaurant in the Shard – to make sure you know what you’re getting and where.

 Starting from the bottom:

 BAR 31 | Shard Bar

 Set on the ground floor, Bar 31 is the most casual of the Shard restaurants, combining banquette seating, mosaic tiling and neon lighting – all wrapped by an outdoor terrace for the summer months.
 More relaxed than the upper floors, you’ll find 82 inch sport screens and craft beers on tap, alongside wine, spirits, Champagne and G&Ts (which you can score for £6 during their G&T happy hour on Fridays, 4-6pm).
 The food, meanwhile, is centred around mini pizzas, with a supporting cast of bar snacks, cheese boards and ice cream.

 Address: Bar 31, The Shard, 31 St Thomas Street, SE1 9RY | Opening times: Tues-Fri 3-10pm, Sat 12-11pm | Cuisine: Classic bar snacks | Price: ££ | Brunch?
 No | Afternoon tea?
 No | Sunday lunch?
 No | Book here.